The Arctic Research Group organises and carries out scientific research expeditions in the High Arctic.

 It all started in 1975

-Sometime during the Winter of 1975 a group of Mountain Rescue personnel sat under an emergency shelter on the top of Kinder Scout in the Peak District of Derbyshire discussing forthcoming holidays, whilst outside the wind shrieked and flurries of snow hurled themselves across the moors.
+Sometime during the winter of 1975 a group of Mountain Rescue personnel sat under an emergency shelter on the top of Kinder Scout in the Peak District of Derbyshire discussing forthcoming holidays, whilst outside the wind shrieked and flurries of snow hurled themselves across the moors.
 Since some of those present did not relish the thought of a hot parched stretch on a baking beach, one wag suggested that they ‘might just prefer to go to the Arctic instead’.
-It was out of this suggestion that I was first invited to go to Spitsbergen as a surveyor on an Expedition in 1977.
+It was out of this suggestion that Ian Frearson was first invited to go to Svalbard as a surveyor on an expedition in 1977.